tonyc/open890/README.md

 ## Config

-The following variables must be set in your ENV.
+The following environment variables must be set in your shell environment.
 These will eventually be moved into a UI.

   * `RADIO_IP_ADDRESS` - IP address of the TS-890
   * `RADIO_USERNAME` - The KNS username
   * `RADIO_PASSWORD` - The KNS password
   * `RADIO_USER_IS_ADMIN` (true/false) - Whether the KNS user is an admin

-You will need to use a wrapper shell script, or do something like:
+You will need to use a wrapper shell script, or add e.g. the following lines to your `.bash_profile` (or shell startup script of your choice):

     export RADIO_IP_ADDRESS=w.x.y.z
     export RADIO_USERNAME=whatever